 Use of low hydrogen welding rods is recommended.
 Keeping the weld rods dry during the construction period is very important.
-Inspection shall be performed according to 7.6.
+Inspections shall be performed according to 7.6.

-The welding procedure should be selected so that the finished weld hardness is less than 22 Rockwell C, equivalent to 248 Vickers or 250 HB in the weld itself and the heat affected zone.
+The welding procedure should be selected so that the finished weld hardness is less than 22 Rockwell C, equivalent to 250 HB or 248 Vickers in the weld itself and the heat affected zone.

-Post weld heat treatment should be considered to limit the maximum hardness or large variations of hardness in the heat affected zone, particularly in the case of pipeline materials with a carbon equivalent greater than or equal to 0,43.
+Post weld heat treatment should be considered to limit the maximum hardness or large variations of hardness in the heat effected zone, particularly in the case of pipeline materials with a carbon equivalent equal to or greater than 0,43.